 Have you ever had surgery and received bills from doctors that you did not even know were a part of your healthcare team?
-Image the number of bills you would receive with a longer illness such as cancer.
-When I was diagnosed with triple negative breast cancer, one of my friends advised me to start a tracking sheet of all of the bills, especially since there are so many of the same type of visit.
+Imagine the number of bills you would receive with a long illness such as cancer.
+When I was diagnosed with triple-negative breast cancer, one of my friends advised me to start a tracking sheet of all of the bills, especially since there are so many of the same types of visits.

 I work in healthcare and without tracking all the various doctor visits, surgeries, procedures, and others, on a spreadsheet, I would have found it overwhelming.

 This is the time you really want to understand what your health insurance covers to be prepared, so read your policy.
 If there is something not clear, call the health insurance company to get clarification.

 What is a Medical Bill?

 A medical bill is an invoice that is sent from the healthcare provider(s) for services performed.
 It could be from a lab test to a hospital bill.

 Let’s look at an example of surgery in a hospital.
 You will more than likely receive a bill from the hospital, the doctor, and anesthesiology.
 If the surgery resulted in something needing to be sent off to another specialist to get analyzed, then you may get a pathology bill.
 If there were X-ray related (CT, MRI, Ultrasound, etc.) done, then a radiologist had to read the test to interpret them and you may get a bill from them.

 How to Organize Medical Bills